 * Upper Elementary and Middle School students choose from a menu of electives.
 Arts electives include ceramic hand building, drawing, painting, and foundry.
 Physical education electives include skiing, snowshoeing, cross country running, yoga, soccer, and swimming.
 Music electives include musical theater, improvisation, performance art, choir and guitar.

-* Private speech and language services as well as Music and Reading Therapy for children needing support in these areas.
+* Private speech and language services as well as Occupational, Physical, Reading and Music Therapy for children needing support in these areas.